 Start Here is a must-read for everyone who wants to start dismantling mass incarceration without waiting for a revolution or permission.

-- Listen to Judge Victoria Pratt, who helped launch our Newark Community Solutions, and co-author Julian Adler on Fresh Air with Terry Gross.
+- Listen to co-author Julian Adler on Fresh Air with Terry Gross.

 - Read an edited excerpt of the book exploring the lessons from Georgia's recent efforts to curb its prison growth.

 - Read an op-ed from the authors making the case for "radical incrementalism."

 - Listen to a podcast interview with the authors from the New Books Network.